VIAT-Blog-Dec-1_2-GC-5-Secrets-to-a-Successful-BIM-Execution-Plan-1

 Build the Roadmap

-Once you understand the vision, think high-level about key objectives and meaningful goalposts that will help your team achieve the desired outcomes.
+Once you understand the vision, think high-level about key objectives and meaningful goalposts that will help your team achieve the desired outcomes of your BIM execution plan.

-As the project evolves, you’ll need to keep the plan updated based on changes to stakeholders, workflows, platforms, deliverables, or scope.
+As the project evolves, you’ll need to keep the BIM execution plan updated based on changes to stakeholders, workflows, platforms, deliverables, or scope.

 2. Gather Stakeholder Input and Perspectives